Trying foods from different cultures is one part of what makes travelling so exciting!

 The travel insurance policy does not provide any cover for the allergy or intolerance you have.
 However, you may still have cover for unrelated overseas emergency medical expenses and other non-medical benefits.

 You can find out if your food intolerance or allergy is covered by reading the travel insurer’s Product Disclosure Statement (PDS).

 Does it cost extra to get cover for a food allergy in travel insurance?

 It depends on the travel insurance company and the type of policy you purchase.

-If food allergies and food intolerances are automatically included in your travel insurance policy, it won’t cost you any extra to have them covered.
+If food allergies and food intolerances are included in your travel insurance policy, it won’t cost you any extra to have them covered.

-If the condition is not automatically covered, you may be able to purchase cover for an additional premium.
+If the condition is not covered, you may be able to purchase cover for an additional premium.

 What kind of overseas medical emergencies will travel insurance cover?

 Most travellers are diligent and will take steps to avoid risks overseas, especially when it comes to pre-existing medical conditions.

 However, travel insurance is there to cover your emergency overseas medical expenses in case something unexpected does go wrong.